Index /

 Rokid Pad by Kai Xia

-Not sure if this is a concept or actual product in the real world as I couldn't find it on Google but slap a cute face on some high-tech gadgets and take my money already.
+Not sure if this is a concept or an actual product in the real world as I couldn't find it on Google, but slap a cute face on some high-tech gadgets and take my money already.

-Kai is an Industrial Design Director for Rokid which is based in China.
-I have a hunch that maybe this is a product that will see the light of day sometime in the future but the simplicity and playfulness of the design is everything I'd want from a device like this.
-The Smart Pad is a smart home control speaker that can play music, videos, audiobooks, control smart devices and other functions.
-It employs a simple and stylish design a kin to old iPods with bright saturated colors for the exterior.
-There aren't too many details about how the cute faces would be initiated while using the device but even if the smart pad just sat on my desk all day and made those faces at me.
-I would be one happy designer.
+Kai is an Industrial Design Director for Rokid, which is based in China.
+I have a hunch this product may see the light of day in the future, but the simplicity and playfulness of the design is everything I'd want from a device like this.
+The Smart Pad is a smart home control speaker that can play music, videos, audiobooks, control smart devices, and more.
+It employs a simple and stylish design akin to old iPods with bright saturated colors.
+There aren't many details about how the cute faces would be initiated while using the device, but even if it just sat on my desk all day and made those faces at me, I would be one happy designer.

 Portfolio of the Week